SkyLundy/ProcessWire-Env-Config/README.md

 # ProcessWire Env Config
-A strategy for implementing .env config files in ProcessWire with supporting application.
+A strategy and application for implementing .env files in ProcessWire.

 This is a mock ProcessWire install shows an modified folder structure and files common to ProcessWire applications that moves public files and folders into a `public` directory.
 This creates a more secure root directory for assets that should not be served or accessed.